Sign in

 3. What is the attendance requirement for a diver to join the team?

-No. We encourage all divers to try a meet if they would like.
-But there is no requirement to do so.
+Not at all.
+We warmly encourage all of our divers to try a meet when they feel comfortable, but there is absolutely no pressure to compete.

 6. What are the different dives, such as jumps, lineups, and hurdles?